 In any divorce or separation involving children, it’s important that the children understand what is happening and parents address their concerns at each stage.
 No matter their age or maturity level, every child will have some anxiety about the process and changes impacting their daily life.
+When you are going through the divorce process it is important to realize that your children probably know more about what is going on than you think they do.
+It is important to talk to your children about this process and see what they know.
 The following are some tips on how to alleviate some of your children’s stress when discussing divorce or separation:

 Children need to hear from both parents and the risk of blaming or insulting the other parent will be extremely reduced if everyone is in the room together.
 Children need support from both parents.
 Unless there is a history of family violence or abuse, parties should try to sit down together to talk about the situation.
 If the parties are struggling to keep a neutral tone, use of a family therapist or other neutral third party may be advisable.

 Your children don’t need to know which spouse is paying how much in child support or what the specifics are of the marital home refinance.
 Keep answers to your children’s questions broad and focus on matters that will impact them.
 The most important items to address will be:

 If one spouse is leaving and won’t be able to have overnight visitation, the children should be reassured that the lack of overnight visitation is only temporary.
 Efforts should be made to have both parents continue to attend and participate in the children’s educational and extracurricular activities.

 It can be tempting to say hurtful things about the other parent, especially if a new partner is involved, but only the children will suffer from negative comments about the other parent.
 Try to show respect for the other parent in all communications with the children.
 To avoid conflict when interacting in front of the children.
 Remember: